 - a small recipe book with all recipes of the cooking class

-A few cooking schools provide classes in unusual surroundings like Smart Cook in Chiang Mai: Here they are offering cooking class in an open air kitchen on a farm outside Chiang Mai.
+A few cooking schools provide classes in unusual surroundings like Smart Cook in Chiang Mai: Here they are offering cooking classes in an open air kitchen on a farm outside Chiang Mai.

 Pin this article on Pinterest: